directus/directus/docs/cloud/glossary.md

 [Discord](https://directus.chat/) to join the thousands of other developers all discussing and guiding the future of the Directus platform.
 Most common questions have already been asked and answered and can be easily searched.

-:::tip No Guaranteed Response Time
+:::warning No Guaranteed Response Time

 While the Directus Core Team plays an active and engaged role in community discussions, aiming to answer questions within a few days, there is no guaranteed response time for Community Support.